Logan-Fouts/Thesis/Developing The Idea/Notes.md

 - ~~Overall image classification.~~
 - ~~Probably grey scale the image.~~
 - ~~Probably no object location just simply object exists in the image.~~

+## Focus point next steps
+- find datasets
+- find relative studies to create compare
+- find other definitions of NDD
+- find different algorithms to include ()
+- tweak algorithms to find suiting paramas
+- build presets of parameters/algorithms
+- self build datasets (as backup)
+- improve overall user experience

+### Questions to ask for next steps

+- when should we start implementing?
+- what should we focus on?
+- how expensive should our experiments be?
+- do we need to justify the reason why we go with layered architecure?j